alexrudy/AstroObject/SPEC.md

 	This function is used to attempt to read this type of data.
 Only two actions may result:
 	On Success: Return an object of type cls with the HDU's data stored On Failure: Raise an exception of type AbstractError describing the reason for failure.

+# Spectra
+Spectra are a special case.
+They are not two-dimensional images, and their scale is not inherently determined, nor is it standardized.
+As such, spectra are generally not reported with pixels, but rather with an abscissa axis.
+Spectra in the AstroObject system are stored in the following three possible ways:

+	1. *As Table Objects*: This will save the flux and wavelength in a two column table
+	2. *As an Image Object* : This will save the spectrum as an image, with the first row having flux, and second row having the wavelength equivalent.
+	3. *As a condensed Image Object*: This will save many spectra in the same primary HDU, in successive rows.
+For this method, all spectra must be provided with the same wavelength scale.

+Primarily, I will implement method 2.
+This will be the default.